hjgode/RAC_switch/Funk_switch/readme.txt

 		changed code to check association to Intermec WLAN API removed RAC related code
 		removed OpenNetCF.Net related code and reference (causes Wifi Radio Power Off!)

+	v002
+		fixed issues when started via StartUp (ssAPI not ready) changed isFunkClient to use registry
+		changed WinAPIready to look for SSAPI too (using a trick) added Intermec.Communication.WLAN.80211api_net.dll to cab installation